 The majority of cabbage varieties have smooth, firm leaves.
 However, the Savoy types like Savoy Queen and Savoy King have leaves with a crinkly texture and contain higher amounts of iron.
 Napa cabbage is pale green and grows an elongated head and delicately crinkled leaves.

 Asian cabbage varieties include Bok Choy, China Express, Joi Choi, China Flash, Monument, and Mei Qing Choy.

 Colorful ornamental cabbage, which you can also use as an edging plant in flowerbeds, is also edible.

 Ruby Ball, Ruby Perfection, Red Acre, Regal Red, and Red Meteor are red or purple cabbage choices.
 Red or purple cabbage is a colorful addition to slaws and salads and is excellent pickled.

 Before you plant your cabbage, consider when you want it to harvest it.
 Some varieties need to be planted during certain times of the year.
 When started from seed, cabbage will be ready for harvest in 90-100 days.
 If you start your plants from transplants you have grown indoors or purchased from a gardening supply store, cabbage is will be ready for harvest 70-90 days after you put it in the ground.

-Both early-maturing and late maturing types of cabbage are available.
-Cabbage can be planted throughout the spring and summer growing season.
+Both early-maturing and late-maturing types of cabbage are available.
+Cabbage can be planted throughout the spring and summer growing seasons.
 Avoid planting late-maturing varieties towards the end of summer.

 Late season varieties produce large heads that weigh 4-8 pounds each.
 Late fall and winter varieties include Ballhead, Blue Thunder, Danish, and Charmant.
 Cheers is another variety that does well in most United States Plant Hardiness Zones and is resistant to black rot.
 These plants will develop a main head in the cooler weather of fall.